 - Number Series, Coding and Decoding and the odd man out.

 - Blood Relations

-- Statistical description of Data
+- The statistical description of Data

 - Statistical Representation of Data, Diagrammatic representation of data, Frequency distribution, Graphical representation of Frequency Distribution – Histogram, Frequency Polygon, Ogive, Pie-chart.

 Measures of Central Tendency and Dispersion: Mean Median, Mode, Mean Deviation, Quartiles and Quartile Deviation, Standard Deviation, Co-efficient of Variation, Coefficient of Quartile Deviation.

 Probability: Independent and dependent events; mutually exclusive events.
 Total and Compound Probability and Mathematical Expectation.